SovereignCloudStack/rookify/README.md

 - A functioning Ceph cluster deployed via traditional methods.
   - __TODO:__ List supported methods
 - Access to a Kubernetes cluster with sufficient resources to host the migrated Ceph cluster.
-  - Kubernetes nodes should be rolled out at least on the OSD nodes
+    - Kubernetes nodes should be rolled out at least on the monitor nodes
 - Rook operator version 1.13 or higher installed in the Kubernetes cluster.
 - _local development enivornment_ requires radoslib version 2.0.0 installed